 - establishing a framework of prudent and effective controls which enables risks to be assessed and managed, including the safeguarding of shareholders’ interests and the Company’s assets;

-- identifying the key stakeholder groups and recognising that their perceptions affect the Company’s reputation;
+- identifying the key stakeholder groups and recognizing that their perceptions affect the Company’s reputation;

-- ensuring that obligations to shareholders and other stakeholders are understood and met; and
+- ensuring that every Director shall constantly keep himself/herself apprised with the latest issues by attending relevant training; ensuring that obligations to shareholders and other stakeholders are understood and met; and

 - considering sustainability issues, such as environmental and social factors, as part of its strategic formulation.